 Unlike some towns, Big Piney isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Big Piney are a mix of both white- and blue-collar jobs.
 Overall, Big Piney is a town of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Big Piney who work in sales jobs (21.84%), office and administrative support (14.08%), and law enforcement and fire fighting (10.68%).

-Being a small town, Big Piney does not have a public transit system used by locals to get to and from work.
+Big Piney is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The education level of Big Piney citizens is substantially higher than the typical US community, as 33.96% of adults in Big Piney have at least a bachelor's degree.